lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

 ## Say no to CEO features

-I define as "CEO features" those a product team build because someone says so or just because it sounded cool.
+I define as "CEO features" those a product team builds because someone says so or just because it sounded cool building them.
 We fast tracked features without the necessary scrutiny (here you need a "definition of ready", something I should have done better too).
 It was very tricky for me to figure how to handle those.
 Here is the problem:

 - Your CEO sets up the vision of the company
-- You execute that vision translating it into a product roadmap
+- You execute that vision translating it into a product vision
+- You translate that vision into a product roadmap
 - You build things from the roadmap

 Now the problem lies in the tiny border between vision and roadmap.
 I think